idago123/Capstone-PlaySetMatch/README.md

 ## Features
 As a user, I can...
 - Create, view and edit my own profile by providing the following information: picture, location, skill level, availability, and a short blurb about myself
-- View a list of users who match the information I've provided.
+- View a list of users who match the information I've provided
 - I can find a person to play tennis with, based on: availability, skill level, location
 - View my calendar, past and upcoming matches
 - Message other users that I match with